The Battle of Flamborough Head in Filey Bay

 In a rear room of the cottage there is a 1:1 reconstruction of the Great Cabin of the Bonhomme Richard.
 In this cabin there is an audio visual display of Jones's most famous victory, the Battle of Flamborough Head in 1779 using an eyewitness account of his Midshipman.

-FBI visited the museum again in 2008 and met with David Lockwood at one of his excellent lectures held at Gatehouse of Fleet.
-It is also understood that Dr Robert Neyland of Ocean Technology Foundation visited the museum and was due to carry an archaeological investigation at the site, however we do not have any further details of this.
+Filey Bay 1779 visited the museum again in 2008 and met with David Lockwood at one of his excellent lectures held at Gatehouse of Fleet.

-In addition to the museum, the Kirkbean Parish Heritage Society devotes much of its work to John Paul Jones, a native of the Parish
+In addition to the museum, the Kirkbean Parish Heritage Society devotes much of its work to John Paul Jones, who was a native of the Parish.